bmoody288/Coding-Projects/README.md

-# Computer-Science
-This showcases the computer science projects that I had to do.
-These projects are all in the programming language of C++
+This repository includes some of the projects that I have worked on thoughout the years.
+It inlcludes an entire SQL project, a project in C++, and a Python project.
+It it meant to show the range of my capabilities and proficiency in different languages.